faranalytics/streams-logger/README.md

 ### Features

 - Type-safe logging graphs.
-- Consume any native Node Writable or Readable stream and add it to your graph.
+- Consume any native Node Readable, Writable, Duplex, or Transform stream and add it to your graph.
 - A graph API pattern for constucting sophisticated logging graphs.
 - Error propagation and selective termination of inoperable graph components.